-But first, however, let’s answer the question, “how far is Santorini from Mykonos?”
-This might give you a sense of how long you’ll spend on the boat from Mykonos to Santorini.
-In nautical miles, the distance from Santorini to Mykonos by ferry is 64 miles.
-That’s about 118 normal kilometers.
+But first, however, let’s answer the question, “how far is Santorini to Mykonos ?”
+This might indicate how long you’ll spend on the boat from Mykonos to Santorini.
+The distance from Santorini to Mykonos by ferry is 64 miles in nautical miles.
+That’s about 118 regular kilometers.

-Unless you get really seasick, sea travel can be a very pleasant experience.
-You can save some money traveling on regular ferries or optimize your route times by choosing a fast ferry from Mykonos to Santorini.
+Unless you get seasick, sea travel can be an enjoyable experience.
+You can save money traveling on regular ferries or optimize your route times by choosing a fast ferry from Mykonos to Santorini.

 Bear in mind, though, that fast ferries can get you to your destination in shorter times.
 Still, they are usually more expensive and easily subject to cancellation in bad weather conditions.